artfhc/trade-alert-system/README.md

 1. A new trade alert is pushed to the system (via Gmail Pub/Sub)
 2. The alert is parsed and normalized by an abstract `AlertProvider`
 3. A `Trade ID` is created and a "pending" record is logged
-4. System logs into `io-fund.com` and scrapes the forum post
-5. LLM extracts sizing (e.g., “Buy 5% of portfolio”) from scraped content
+4. LLM extracts trade details (ticker, action, sizing) from email content
-6. System calculates the position size using Alpaca account balance
+5. System calculates the position size using Alpaca account balance
-7. Market order is placed via Alpaca API
+6. Market order is placed via Alpaca API
-8. Result (success, fail, or pending) is logged as a new row in Google Sheets
+7. Result (success, fail, or pending) is logged as a new row in Google Sheets
-9. LLM generates a user-friendly error message if the trade fails
+8. LLM generates a user-friendly error message if the trade fails

 ---